 ls | wc -l

-If the data volume is the same as that in the source file system, data is migrated successfully.
+If the data volume is the same as that on the source server, data is migrated successfully.